Top 4 Unusual Museums in Gatlinburg You Need to VisitNovember 14, 2020

-When taking a vacation to Gatlinburg, most guests have a list of top attractions that they would like to visit such as Ober Gatlinburg, Ripley’s Aquarium of the Smokies and Great Smoky Mountains National Park.
+When taking a vacation to Gatlinburg, most people have a list of top attractions that they would like to visit such as Ober Gatlinburg, Ripley’s Aquarium of the Smokies and Great Smoky Mountains National Park.
 While these are all fantastic places to visit, Gatlinburg is also home to some of the most unusual and fascinating museums in the world!
 Check out these top 4 unusual museums in Gatlinburg that you need to visit on your next vacation:

 1. Salt and Pepper Shaker Museum

-In one of the most unusual museums in town, the Salt and Pepper Museum displays more than 20,000 pairs of salt and pepper shakers!
+In one of the most unusual museums in town, the Salt and Pepper Shaker Museum displays more than 20,000 pairs of salt and pepper shakers!
 The displays are arranged in various categories such as animals and vegetables, and include everything from glowing space aliens to Amish farmers.
 A surprising number of the salt and pepper shakers feature things that are not normally associated with the kitchen table such as skulls, human feet and even toilets!
 The museum is located in Winery Square at 461 Brookside Village Way in Gatlinburg and can be reached at 865-430-5515 for the latest operating hours.

 3. Hollywood Star Cars